CARE Moments

 65%

-of mothers who left their job did so within the first year post-return — the window this toolkit directly addresses.
+of mothers who left their job did so within the first year post-return — the exact window this toolkit directly addresses.

 Executive Moms, The Future of Working Motherhood, 2026